konveyor/konveyor.github.io/content/Move2Kube/Tutorials/usingCLI.md

 ```
 {{% /expand%}}

-3. Login into a container registry from the terminal.
+3. Log in to a container registry from the terminal.
 Refer to the instructions for [Quay](https://docs.quay.io/solution/getting-started.html) and [Docker Hub](https://docs.docker.com/engine/reference/commandline/login/)

 1. Push the container images to the registry specified during the transformation using the `pushimages.sh` script.